 Figure 3 shows a sample digital dashboard, a data reporting tool used by business managers to provide insight into their data using graphics and easily extractable information.
-The user sees a high-level view of a business process, which can be drilled-down for specific and detailed statistics.
+The user sees a high-level view of a business process (or in this example, stock trading data), which can be drilled-down for specific and detailed statistics.

 Figure 4 shows a sample digital dashboard, a data reporting tool used by business managers to provide insight into their data using graphics and easily extractable information.
 The dashboard can provide insight into key performance indicators with colored lights, alerts, drill-downs, and gauges.

 A digital dashboard provides the user a graphical high-level view of business processes that can be drilled-down to see more detail on a particular business process.
 This level of detail is often buried deep in the enterprise’s data, making it otherwise concealed to a business manager.
 For instance, with the digital dashboard shown in Figure 3, a knowledge worker clicking on an object will see the detailed statistics for that object.

 Today, many versions of digital dashboards are available from a variety of software vendors.
 These dashboards and other sophisticated reporting tools are the collective product of business intelligence systems.
 Driven by information discovered by a data-mining engine, they give the business manager the information required to: